kluless13/paper/README.md

 ### YOLO for Real Time Species Detection - Application for better Conservation Management Efforts.

+YOLOv7 and YOLOv8 each have 5 variations, that will be tested on 2 datasets.
+This means we will produce results for 20 models in total.

 _Brief description_:

 YOLO-REACT is a deep learning application harnessing the power of the YOLO (You Only Look Once) algorithm for real-time species detection.
 Our main aim is to bolster conservation management efforts by providing quick and accurate species recognition, leading to more effective monitoring and protection strategies.